acroscarrillo/MinimalScientificDocs/docs/src/index.md

 │  │── exp_2_fig.svg
 ...
 ```
 If you dont recognise the `.toml` files, you need to learn what Julia enviroments are and how to use them.
-It's easy, it's useful and **you wont be able to create a page like this without it**.
+It's actually easy, it's useful and **you wont be able to create a page like this without it**.

 So go ahead and fix your code until it follows the structure above.

 For reproduction purposes, this very page contains the following code inside `/src`:
 ```
 # src/MinimalScientificDocs.jl
-module Test_Module
+module MinimalScientificDocs

 export mul_by_2, mul_by_4